shivam06131/weatherApp/README.md

 In the deployed version of the React application, I have *disabled the use of developer tools*, which is considered a good practice in production environments.
 Additionally, I have written *unit test cases* for both the helper functions and React components, with an overall *coverage of more than 80%* for all criteria.
 By ensuring comprehensive test coverage and disabling developer tools, *I have improved the stability, security, and performance of the application*, which is critical in a production environment.

+Also i’ve added one ***script*** if you don’t have node and npm installed in you local machine you can just *run that script and that will install node and npm* both.

 ---

 How to Use➖ (with link)